canergulgec/MovieDb/README.md

 ![alt text](https://cdn-images-1.medium.com/max/1200/1*vIR7iO-1GnY2xYxL6NiYkw.png)

+### Configuration

+In order to use MovieDB:
+- You need to get API KEY from TMDb.
+You can do that by clicking [here](https://www.themoviedb.org/signup).
+- Once you obtain key, create `secure.properties` which should be on the same level with build.gradle(Project:MovieDb)
+- Add your key into secure.properties `MOVIE_API_KEY = "xxx" `

 ### Modules

 Modules are the collection of source files and build settings that allow you to divide your project into discrete units of functionality.